preethamam/AFMM-Skeletonization/Readme.md

 }
 ```

+## Original code repositories
+[1].
+Nicholas Howe (2025).
+Better Skeletonization (https://www.mathworks.com/matlabcentral/fileexchange/11123-better-skeletonization), MATLAB Central File Exchange.
+Retrieved January 7, 2025. <br />
+[1].
+João Ramos (2025). afmm (https://github.com/Joao-R/afmm), GitHub Repository.
+Retrieved January 7, 2025.

 # Acknowledgements
 I thank João Ramos for his invaluable time discussing on the possible solutions for porting the original `Go` code and his efforts for making the `Go` code public.
 I thank Nicholas Howe for writing the Method 1 `MATLAB MEX` code and making it an open-source.
-Lastly, I thank Aniketh Manjunath ([vma1996](https://github.com/vma1996)), for his invaluable time in optimizing the Method 2 Python code by JIT compilation.
+I thank Aniketh Manjunath ([vma1996](https://github.com/vma1996)), for his invaluable time in optimizing the Method 2 Python code by JIT compilation.
+Lastly, I thank Atreya Joshi and Ashwin Mahesh for the discussion and help on the usage of `Go` and its compilation.

 # Feedback
 Please rate and provide feedback for the further improvements.